alikureishy/SDC-behavioral-cloning/README.md

 * Support a plug-and-play sort of mechanism to test different kinds of model architectures and associated weights without the administrative overhead of keeping track of numerous hyperparams.
 * Continue training of an aborted iteration by saving models/weights after each epoch, and re-loading the latest saved trained models/weights on each launch of trainer.py.
 * Read training batches from disk (so as to limit memory consumption).
 Batch size depends on how much is read from disk at a time.

+## Performance on track # 2

+Performance of both model architectures above were pretty good on track # 2, except that at some point the car does not recover fast enough at some point down the road and runs into the side.

+The cause seems to be that the cues that triggered recovery actions by the model on the 1st track, were not generalized by it well enough for the 2nd track.
+As illustrated below, for example, the presence of .

+![BadTurn]

 ## Limitations